A Research Coordination Network for ex situ Microbial Germplasm Collections sponsored by the U.S. National Science Foundation.

-The USCCN will hold a workshop on regulatory affairs at Penn State University May 19-20, 2014
+The USCCN held a workshop focusing on regulatory affairs at Penn State University

 This three-day meeting included an afternoon outreach event attended by over 75 local High School students.
 The following days included input by diverse stake-holders from 25 different academic, government, and commercial entities.
 For many, it marked their first visit to a collection other than their own.